Where Trump is popular, Democrats look to a new crop of candidates to help win back the House

 “Helene hitting definitely put an exclamation point on, like, ‘Whoa, we need help and support,’” Ager said.

-Democrats see Ager as a high-risk, high-reward candidate who could be successful in a district where Democrats have struggled for more than a decade.
+Democrats see Ager as a high-risk, high-reward candidate who could be successful in a district where Democrats have struggled.

 No Democrat has won North Carolina’s 11th Congressional District since it was redrawn by the Republican-controlled legislature in 2011.
 A court-ordered redistricting ahead of the 2020 election made it slightly more favorable to Democrats, encompassing Asheville and much of western North Carolina.
 Republican Rep. Chuck Edwards still won by nearly 14 percentage points last year and is expected to seek reelection.

-Note: This story has been corrected to show McCann is a state senator, not a state representative.